Pituitary cystic lesion

 Loading Stack -

 A well-defined abnormal signal intensity mass lesion (hyperintense on T2WI, isointense on T1WI, without post contrast enhancement) in the right half of pituitary gland measuring 10 x 10 x 12 mm in size.
 No invasion of adjacent infiltrative or inflammatory changes.

-In a study on differentiation between cystic pituitary adenomas and rathke cleft Cyst, M. park et. al concluded that presence of a fluid-fluid level, a hypointense rim on T2-weighted images, septation, and an off-midline location are more common with pituitary adenomas, while an intracystic nodule is more common in Rathke cleft cysts.
+In a study on the differentiation between cystic pituitary adenomas and Rathke cleft cyst 1concluded that presence of a fluid-fluid level, a hypointense rim on T2-weighted images, septation, and an off-midline location are more common with pituitary adenomas, while an intracystic nodule is more common in Rathke cleft cysts.

 Here in this case; the off-midline location is in favor of adenoma while the absence of septation, fluid-fluid level and hypointense rim make the possibility of Rathke's cleft cyst more likely.